alexwlchan/alexwlchan.net/src/_drafts/filtering-netlify-analytics.md

 I host this site on Netlify, and I pay for [Netlify Analytics] to monitor its performance.
 It's essentially server-side logging with a dashboard on top, and it's more than sufficient for the very limited analytics I want to do here.

-One of the tables is "resources not found", which tells me which URLs are 404'ing on the site.
+One of the dashboard panels is "resources not found", which tells me which URLs are 404'ing on the site.
 For example, I changed a bunch of URLs at the end of last year, and I tried to redirect all the old URLs -- this table tells me about anything I missed.

 {%